 Since February 2021, DHEC has been receiving reports of COVID-19 vaccine breakthrough cases and transmitting those reports to the Centers for Disease Control and Prevention (CDC).
 However, as of May 1, 2021, the CDC transitioned from monitoring all vaccine breakthrough cases to focus on identifying and investigating only hospitalized or fatal cases due to any cause.
 Breakthrough cases are investigated as part of the CDC’s ongoing research to assess how COVID-19 vaccines work in real-world conditions.
 According to the CDC, assessing how vaccines work in the real world is important to:

 - Learn if vaccines offer the same protection seen in clinical trials.

 - Adjust vaccine recommendations, as needed.

-- Learn why and how often breakthrough cases (people getting sick after vaccination) occur.
+- Learn why and how often breakthrough cases (people getting sick after the two-week period after their final dose) occur.

 - Learn how vaccines protect against COVID-19 variants.

 People who are fully vaccinated and have close contact with someone with COVID-19 should get tested 3-5 days after the date of their exposure and wear a mask in public, indoor settings for 14 days after exposure or until they receive a negative test result.
 CDC outlines more information about the activities that fully vaccinated individuals can participate in.